drshahizan/HPDP/assignment/submission/ass1/GPS/case_study1a/readme.md

 13. Perform customization for the scorecard like putting the title for the scorecard, selecting the font size and colour.

-14. Repeat step 11-13 to create scorecard representating **"Max percent scorecard"**.
+14. Repeat step 11-13 to create scorecard representing **"Max percent scorecard"**.
  <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/GPS/case_study1a/maxscore.png" width=200>
 </p>